 8.5.2.1 Introduction

-The requirements in this clause apply for each SSB resource in the set configured for a serving cell, provided that the SSB configured for beam failure detection is actually transmitted within the UE active DL BWP during the entire evaluation period specified in clause 8.5.2.2.
+The requirements in this clause apply for each SSB resource in the set configured for the PCell or the PSCell, provided that the SSB configured for beam failure detection is actually transmitted within the UE active DL BWP during the entire evaluation period specified in clause 8.5.2.2.
+UE is not required to meet the requirements in clause 8.5.2.2 if a SCell in the same band is configured with RS resource(s) for beam failure detection.